Even if you have been keeping up with your bills, now is the time to do some emergency budgeting. Nobody knows how bad this will get.

 Know Your Options

-If you, or someone you know is in this tough situation, Southern Maryland Law can schedule a free consultation to discuss your options.
+If you, or someone you know is in this tough situation, Southern Maryland Law can schedule a consultation to discuss your options.
 You should at least figure out all of your options before you make any decisions about how to handle your financial situation.

 If the airlines and hotels can look at their options to renegotiate their loans, or file a Chapter 11 bankruptcy, why can’t you?
 Don’t spend weeks losing sleep and ignoring phone calls because you don’t know when your income and expenses will get back to normal.